-This section provides a description of the pertinent environmental investigations conducted at RHSF since the facility was declassified, up to September 2004.
+This section provides a description of the pertinent environmental investigations conducted at RHSF since the facility was declassified (in the mid 1990's), up to September 2004.
 Details of these investigations can be found in Red Hill Bulk Fuel Storage Facility Work Plan, Pearl Harbor, Hawaii (TEC June, 2005).
 Details of the Investigations are provided in the referenced reports.